-If you are registered on an EMFSS degree or have previously been registered on the Access route, and have made an attempt at the examination for one or more courses, you will not be allowed to transfer your registration to the CHESS.
-If you have not made an attempt at an examination and, if you meet the entrance and attendance requirements for the CHESS, you may apply to transfer.
+If you are registered on an EMFSS degree or have previously been registered on the Access route, and have made an attempt at the assessment for one or more courses, you will not be allowed to

 If you want to register for the CHESS but are not allowed to transfer, you must cancel your registration, apply to register again and meet the relevant entrance requirements.
 If you are allowed to register afresh you will not be allowed to carry credit for any passed courses, or carry any failed attempts at courses from your previous registration.